Yash-Singh1/competitive-programming/snippets/graph/dsu/README.md

 ### Time Complexity

-Combined, all of these operations make the time complexity the inverse of the Ackermann function, which is represented by the lowercase A in greek $O(\alpha(n))$.
-In practice in competitive programming, we consider this to be approximately $O(1)$, because the inverse Ackermann function grows very slowly.
-The time complexity of building the DSU is still $O(n)$, as you have to initialize the array.
+Combined, all of these operations make the time complexity the inverse of the Ackermann function, which is represented by the lowercase A in greek $\mathcal{O}(\alpha(n))$.
+In practice in competitive programming, we consider this to be approximately $\mathcal{O}(1)$, because the inverse Ackermann function grows very slowly.
+The time complexity of building the DSU is still $\mathcal{O}(n)$, as you have to initialize the array.

 ## Template